Solution

 Super PACs can raise and spend money without limit because, by law, their spending is supposed to be independent of candidates.
 In reality, they often work hand-in-hand with candidates, stopping just short of the current, narrow definition of coordination.

-The Political Accountability and Transparency Act (PATA), introduced in several previous sessions of Congress, is an example of a bipartisan bill that would help ensure the public knows who is trying to influence their vote in elections and to prevent lawmakers from abusing leadership PAC funds.
-It would close loopholes exploited by super PACs and dark money groups.
+The Political Accountability and Transparency Act (PATA), introduced in several sessions of Congress, is an example of a bipartisan bill that would help ensure the public knows who is trying to influence their vote in elections and to prevent lawmakers from abusing leadership PAC funds.
+It would also close loopholes being exploited by super PACs and dark money groups.

 The bill would:

-- Stop flagrant abuse of campaign finance restrictions by strengthening coordination rules so super PACs truly operate independently from candidates for office
+- Stop flagrant abuse of campaign finance restrictions by strengthening coordination rules so super PACs truly operate independently from candidates for office.

 Learn more about our dark money & super PACs and leadership PAC work.